 Kindly request our school fact files for all updated age and nationality mix information.

 I want to improve my English for my job.
 Can you help me focus on the specific skills I require?

 Yes, BELS offers business English mini-group courses designed to help you develop your English to make your daily work tasks easier, as well as individual business English lessons which are tailored to your specific role and learning needs.
 On your first, we’ll conduct a detailed needs analysis.

 What is the maximum number of students in my class?

-The standard course has a maximum capacity of 12 students per class.
-However, we also have courses with mini-groups available, with maximum 6 students per class for increased teacher attention.
+The standard English course in our language schools in Malta and Gozo has a maximum capacity of 12 students per class.
+If you prefer smaller groups, we also have courses with mini-groups available, with maximum 6 students per class for increased teacher attention.